olvaffe/olv-notes/graphics/specs/vulkan.md

   - execution dependences alone are not enough to avoid memory hazards
     - because of caches
   - types of memory access operations include
-    - an availability operation makes writes available to a memory domain
+    - an availability operation makes writes become available to a memory domain
-      - e.g., `vkFlushMappedMemoryRanges` makes host writes available in host domain
+      - e.g., `vkFlushMappedMemoryRanges` makes host writes become available in host domain
-    - a memory domain operation makes writes available in one domain available in another
+    - a memory domain operation makes writes available in one domain become available in another
-      - typically
-        - the host domain is the system memory
-        - the device domain is the system memory and the gpu L2 cache
+      - e.g., when the host domain is the system memory and the device domain is the gpu L2 cache
-        - a memory domain operation from the host domain to the device domain is thus nop
+        - a memory domain operation from the host domain to the device domain is typically a gpu L2 invalidate
-        - a memory domain operation from the device domain to the host domain is thus a gpu L2 flush
+        - a memory domain operation from the device domain to the host domain is typically a gpu L2 flush
       - this is because `VK_ACCESS_HOST_WRITE_BIT` in src access mask and in dst access mask generates memory domain operations in opposite directions
-        - we can encode gpu L2 flush into the cmdbuf
         - we typically can not encode cpu cache flush into the cmdbuf
-        - the memory domain operation from the host to the device thus must be nop and the host domain must be a subset of the device domain
+        - but we can encode gpu L2 invalidate/flush into the cmdbuf
     - a visibility operation makes writes available to a domain become visible to specified memory accesses
       - e.g., `VK_ACCESS_SHADER_READ_BIT` in dst access mask makes writes